Our Favorite Things About Lisbon

 For checking out market food and some faster options, head to Time Out Market (open late!) for all types of trendy food vendors, in a big open-air market with long tables.
 The Time Out Market is located near the water and is a top attraction for visitors.

-Nightlife in Lisbon
+Best chilled-out nightlife in Lisbon

 The Bairro Alto neighborhood is the main bar area near Rua Norte, with various pubs, loud bars and little holes in the wall selling beer.
 We found ourselves out until 3am talking with locals and making new friends.